 As you may or may not know, there are two ways of playing Teen Patti online for real money.
 You can either play against other players just like you would at home with your family and friends, or, you can play against a dealer over a video stream.
 The latter is quite different from the traditional game.

 Playing against a dealer, there is no skill involved, but this is considered to be a luck-based casino game.
-Within this category, there are two variations of Teen Patti which we have described below.
+Within this category, there are three variations of Teen Patti which we have described below.

 Bet on Teen Patti